heyx3/GPUNoiseForUnity/README.md

 This tool generates a shader that outputs the graph's noise.
 You could then create a material that uses this shader and use it in the editor or at runtime to generate noise via the `GPUGraph.GraphUtils` and `GPUGraph.GraphEditorUtils` classes.
 Fortunately, a helper class `RuntimeGraph` has already been created to make this easier for you, complete with custom Inspector code, but this utility is still useful if you want to further mess with the shader after generating it.

+## Texture 2D Generator

+This tool generates a 2D texture file using a graph.

+## Texture 3D Generator

+This tool generates a 3D texture file (and, optionally, an accompanying normal texture) using a graph.

 ## Texture Generator

-This tool generates a 2D texture file using a graph.
+This is the abstract base class for Texture2DGenerator and Texture3DGenerator.
+It provides the bulk of their GUI.

 ## Terrain Generator

 This tool uses a graph to generate a heightmap for whichever terrain object is currently selected in the scene view.

 # Code

 Code is organized in the following way inside the "GPU Noise" folder:

 * Runtime: Scripts for using graphs at run-time.
-Take a look at "SampleGPUGScript.cs" for an example.
+Take a look at "SampleGPUGScript.cs" for an example of how to use these.
 * Editor: Scripts for using graphs in the editor.
     * **Graph System**: The code for representing/editing a graph.
         * **Nodes**: Specific kinds of nodes that can be placed in a graph.